 In addition to the services provided during a bond transaction, bond counsel may also assist issuers with post-issuance compliance policies and procedures, audits or inquiries from the IRS or SEC, and corrective actions when violations are found.
 Bond Counsel may also assist with annual filings or material event filings.

-In negotiated sales, private placements or direct purchases, the underwriter (or placement agent or purchaser) may retain their own counsel.
+In negotiated sales, the underwriter may retain their own counsel.
 Such counsel assists the underwriter in meeting its legal responsibilities in a bond transaction.
 This may include drafting or reviewing documents such as the bond purchase agreement, official statements, disclosure documents, Blue Sky memoranda, the agreement among underwriters, negative assurance, and other various documents.
 The underwriter’s counsel will review various aspects of the bond transaction to assist the underwriter in meeting its due diligence obligation and will negotiate the purchase agreement on behalf of the Underwriter.
-Underwriter’s counsel fees are often paid from the expense component of the underwriter’s gross spread.
+Underwriter’s counsel fees are often paid from the expense component of the underwriter’s gross spread but can also be funded from the financing team cost of issuance.
 Issuers should be mindful of this significant expense and reach agreement early in the sale process over the fee to be charged by underwriter’s counsel.

 Role Before and During the Bond Issuance Process